 One potentially contaminated site was identified southwest of access road 70 and Mainline MP 102.0; however, the EPA determined that contamination is not present at the site.
-Although it is not anticipated, should project construction encounter areas of contaminated soil or groundwater, Midship Pipeline would implement the measures outlined its Unanticipated Contamination Plan.
+Although it is not anticipated that project construction would encounter areas of contaminated soil or groundwater, we are recommending that Midship Pipeline file a plan that includes the proposed measures it would implement in the event that unanticipated contamination is encountered during construction.

-We received several scoping comments related to concerns about impacts on water wells and springs near the project workspaces.
-No wells or springs have been identified within the project workspace; however, Midship Pipeline would install fences around any newly identified wells within the construction workspace to prevent damage from construction equipment and would work with the landowner to permanently mark or fence off these wells to prevent damage from operational maintenance activities (e.g., mowing).
 Nineteen private water wells and two springs were identified within 150 feet of the project workspace, none of which are within the proposed workspace.
 In addition, no public water supply wells are within 400 feet of the proposed workspace.
 One municipal wellhead protection area was identified along the Mainline; however, the ODEQ confirmed the well does not exist.
-Midship Pipeline has agreed to perform pre- and post-construction well and spring yield and water quality monitoring for private wells and springs within 150 feet of the project workspace, subject to landowner approval.
+Midship Pipeline has agreed to perform pre- and post-construction well and spring yield and water quality monitoring for private wells and springs within 150 feet of proposed blasting areas, subject to landowner approval.
 Midship Pipeline would test these wells and springs for total suspended solids, well yield, and compounds associated with the incomplete detonation of explosives such as nitrate and nitrite.
-On March 22, 2018, the DOI recommended in its comments on the draft EIS that Midship Pipeline develop a spring and well water quality sampling plan, as well as a list of recommended sampling parameters.
-We agree that a plan should be developed and are recommending Midship Pipeline file a spring and well water quality sampling plan prior to construction.
-In the event that construction-related activity affects the yield or water quality of a well or spring, Midship Pipeline would work with the landowner to repair or restore the well or spring and provide an alternate water source until repairs are made, or provide compensation to the owner for damages.
+In the event that blasting activity affects the yield or water quality of a well or spring, Midship Pipeline would work with the landowner to repair or restore the well or spring and provide an alternate water source until repairs are made, or provide compensation to the owner for damages.
 To further minimize impacts on groundwater, Midship Pipeline would implement the mitigation measures included in its Blasting Plan, including obtaining all required federal, state, and local permits and employing licensed blasting contractors to conduct blasting activities in accordance with applicable regulations.
-Midship Pipeline has also confirmed it would not store hazardous materials, refuel equipment or vehicles, or park equipment or vehicles overnight within 100 feet of wells and springs.